OthmanDev/othmandev/README.md

 <h1>Hi 👋, I'm Othmane</h1>
-<h3>As a seasoned Front-End Engineer with a deep commitment to crafting sophisticated and user-friendly web interfaces, I bring seven years of hands-on experience in front-end development.
+<p>As a seasoned Front-End Engineer with a deep commitment to crafting sophisticated and user-friendly web interfaces, I bring seven years of hands-on experience in front-end development.
 Throughout my career, I have refined my expertise in HTML, CSS, and JavaScript, enabling me to design seamless and responsive web applications.
-Additionally, I am proficient in popular front-end frameworks such as React.js and Vue.js, leveraging their capabilities to enhance the interactivity and performance of web-based projects.</h3>
+Additionally, I am proficient in popular front-end frameworks such as React.js and Vue.js, leveraging their capabilities to enhance the interactivity and performance of web-based projects.</p>

 - 🔭 I’m currently working as a Front-End Engineer Freelancer.